TORCH-Consortium/MAGMA/README.md

 ## Running MAGMA using conda

+> :warning::warning::warning: **We discourage running MAGMA via conda, it is prone to challenging-to-reproduce errors**

 You can run the pipeline using Conda, Mamba or Micromamba package managers to install all the prerequisite softwares from popular repositories such as bioconda and conda-forge.